awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-macie-session.md

 ## Examples<a name="aws-resource-macie-session--examples"></a>

-The following examples demonstrates how to declare an `AWS::Macie::Session` resource\.
+The following example demonstrates how to declare an `AWS::Macie::Session` resource\.

 ### Creating a Macie Session<a name="aws-resource-macie-session--examples--Creating_a_Macie_Session"></a>